-Gain or Loss on Sale, Taxable Exchange or Other Taxable Disposition of Class A Ordinary Shares and Warrants
+Gain or Loss on Sale, Taxable Exchange or Other Taxable Disposition of Public Shares and Public Warrants

-Subject to the PFIC rules discussed below, a U.S. Holder generally will recognize capital gain or loss on the sale or other taxable disposition of our Class A ordinary shares or warrants (including a redemption of our Class A ordinary shares (as described below) or warrants that is treated as a taxable disposition, including pursuant to our dissolution and liquidation if we do not consummate an initial business combination within the required time period).
-Any such capital gain or loss generally will be long-term capital gain or loss if the U.S. Holder's holding period for such Class A ordinary shares or warrants exceeds one year.
+Subject to the PFIC rules discussed below, a U.S. Holder generally will recognize capital gain or loss on the sale or other taxable disposition of our public shares or public warrants (including a redemption of our public shares (as described below) or public warrants that is treated as a taxable disposition, including pursuant to our dissolution and liquidation if we do not consummate an initial business combination within the required time period).
+Any such capital gain or loss generally will be long-term capital gain or loss if the U.S. Holder's holding period for such public shares or public warrants exceeds one year.
 Long-term capital gain realized by a non-corporate U.S. Holder may be taxed at preferential rates of taxation.
-It is unclear, however, whether certain redemption rights described in this prospectus may suspend the running of the applicable holding period of the Class A ordinary shares for this purpose.
-If the running of the holding period for the Class A ordinary shares is suspended, then non-corporate U.S. Holders may not be able to satisfy the one-year holding period requirement for long-term capital gain treatment, in which case any gain on a sale or other taxable disposition of the Class A ordinary shares would be subject to short-term capital gain treatment and would be taxed at regular ordinary income tax rates.
+It is unclear, however, whether certain redemption rights described in this prospectus may suspend the running of the applicable holding period of the public shares for this purpose.
+If the running of the holding period for the public shares is suspended, then non-corporate U.S. Holders may not be able to satisfy the one-year holding period requirement for long-term capital gain treatment, in which case any gain on a sale or other taxable disposition of the public shares would be subject to short-term capital gain treatment and would be taxed at regular ordinary income tax rates.
 The deductibility of capital losses is subject to certain limitations.

-The amount of gain or loss recognized by a U.S. Holder on a sale or other taxable disposition generally will be equal to the difference between (i) the sum of the amount of cash and the fair market value of any property received in such disposition (or, if the Class A ordinary shares or warrants are held as part of units at the time of the disposition, the portion of the amount realized on such disposition that is allocated to the Class A ordinary shares or warrants based upon the then relative fair market values of the Class A ordinary shares and the warrants constituting the public units) and (ii) the U.S. Holder's adjusted tax basis in its Class A ordinary shares or warrants generally will equal the U.S. Holder's acquisition cost (that is, the portion of the purchase price of a public unit allocated to a Class A ordinary share or one-third of one warrant, as described above under "- Allocation of Purchase Price and Characterization of a public Unit") reduced, in the case of a Class A ordinary share, by any prior distributions treated as a return of capital.
-See "Exercise, Lapse or Redemption of a Warrant" below for a discussion regarding a U.S. Holder's tax basis in the Class A ordinary share acquired pursuant to the exercise of a warrant.
+The amount of gain or loss recognized by a U.S. Holder on a sale or other taxable disposition generally will be equal to the difference between (i) the sum of the amount of cash and the fair market value of any property received in such disposition (or, if the public shares or public warrants are held as part of units at the time of the disposition, the portion of the amount realized on such disposition that is allocated to the public shares or public warrants based upon the then relative fair market values of the public shares and the public warrants constituting the public units) and (ii) the U.S. Holder's adjusted tax basis in its public shares or public warrants generally will equal the U.S. Holder's acquisition cost (that is, the portion of the purchase price of a public unit allocated to a public share or one public warrant, as described above under "- Allocation of Purchase Price and Characterization of a public Unit") reduced, in the case of a public share, by any prior distributions treated as a return of capital.
+See "Exercise, Lapse or Redemption of a public Warrant" below for a discussion regarding a U.S. Holder's tax basis in the public share acquired pursuant to the exercise of a public warrant.

-Redemption of Class A Ordinary Shares
+Redemption of Public Shares